 Site auditing and the planning process

-Managing Land Contamination: Planning Guidelines - SEPP55 - Remediation of Land (Department of Urban Affairs and Planning and EPA 1998) specifies that planning authorities may require an accredited site auditor to be engaged when the planning authority
+The Managing Land Contamination: Planning Guidelines - SEPP55 - Remediation of Land (219KB) states a site audit may be needed when the planning authority

-- believes on reasonable grounds that the information provided by the proponent is incomplete or incorrect
+- believes on reasonable grounds that the information provided by the proponent is incorrect or incomplete

 - does not have the internal resources to conduct its own technical review